-The My Maintenance Crew grant recipient must have systems in place to allow them to meet their data collection and reporting obligations outlined in their grant agreement.
+The Career Readiness for Young Parents grant recipient must have systems in place to allow them to meet their data collection and reporting obligations outlined in their grant agreement.

-Performance information (e.g. client characteristics and service delivery information) will be required to be collected by the service provider at the client level and entered directly into the department's performance reporting solution, the Data Exchange.
+Performance information (e.g. client characteristics and service delivery information) will be required to be collected by the service provider at the client level and entered directly into the department's reporting solution, the Data Exchange.

-Information must be provided in accordance with the Data Exchange Protocols.
+Information must be provided in accordance with the Data Exchange Protocols available on the DSS website.